-For the scene that required Donna Reed to throw a rock into the window of the Granville House, Frank Capra hired a marksman to shoot it out for her on cue.
-To everyone's amazement, Donna Reed broke the window with true aim and heft without the assistance of the hired marksman.
-Reed had played baseball in high school and had a strong throwing arm.
+For the scene that required Donna Reed to throw a rock through the window of the Granville house, director Frank Capra hired a marksman to shoot it out on cue.
+To everyone's amazement, Reed broke the window by herself.
+She had played baseball in high school and had a strong throwing arm.

 As Uncle Billy drunkenly leaves the Bailey home, it sounds as if he stumbles into some trash cans on the sidewalk.
-In fact, a crew member dropped a large tray of props right after actor Thomas Mitchell went off-screen.
-In reaction, James Stewart began laughing and Mitchell quickly improvised "I'm alright, I'm okay!".
-Director Frank Capra decided to use this take in the final cut, and gave the clumsy stagehand a $10 bonus for "improving the sound." ($10 in 1946 is equivalent to nearly $132 in 2019.)
+In fact, a crew member dropped a large tray of props right after Thomas Mitchell went off-screen.
+James Stewart began laughing, and Mitchell quickly improvised, "I'm alright, I'm okay!"
+Director Frank Capra decided to use this take in the final cut and gave the stagehand a $10 bonus for "improving the sound." ($10 in 1946 is equivalent to nearly $132 in 2019.)

 The set for Bedford Falls was constructed in two months and was one of the longest sets that had ever been made for an American movie.
 It covered four acres of RKO's Encino Ranch.
 It included 75 stores and buildings, a main street, a factory district and a large residential and slum area.
 Main Street was 300 yards long--three whole city blocks.

 389 of 395 found this interesting Interesting? |